ryan-l-robinson/tech.ryanrobinson.ca/README.md

 Theme Room for Improvement:

 - Search functionality with Pagefind worked but was not very accessible.
 I've started a transition to elasticlunr, which seems to be much better and offer more control to fix issues.
 But this still has lots to do: add the excerpt, make sure the full content is indexed at a lower weight than other metadata, and a lot of styling for how it should show up on the site.
+- I now have tag descriptions that show up on those tag pages.
+This should also show up as hover title text over links to the tag in various places they appear.
 - This won't be a problem for a while but the paths for years and the paths for pages of all posts could conflict, once there is 2021 pages of posts.
 It probably won't ever be an issue for me because I'm not writing that much, but in principle it should still have some way to handle it.